MarsBased/marsbased-website-old/_posts/2013-10-12-fail-learn-change-evolve.markdown

 <!--more-->

 That being said, we want to share a few thoughts about how we've worked in the first months since MarsBased was created.
-Yes, in fact, we have been *leaning*. <a href="http://en.wikipedia.org/wiki/Lean_Startup" title="Wikipedia definition of lean startup" target="_blank">More info on leaning startups here</a>.
+Yes, in fact, we have been *leaning*. <a href="http://en.wikipedia.org/wiki/Lean_Startup" rel="nofollow" title="Wikipedia definition of lean startup" target="_blank">More info on leaning startups here</a>.

 <img src="/images/blog/post3.png" alt="Planet Success" title="Planet Success" class="img-center img-responsive" />